Starting Django upon Reboot using Cron

-Three years ago I wrote about starting services as user via cron instead of init.d (specifically Trac).
-However this method has a serious downside: it has no support for dependencies.
-This really bothered me when I used cron to start a Django server, has it would attempt to load before MySQL was running.
-This made the cron useless, as always after rebooting I would receive an error email saying it couldn’t connect to the MySQL server, and I would have to login and start the Django Server manually.
-Yesterday I got sick of it, and decided to hack something that will work properly.
+Three years ago I wrote about starting services as a user via cron instead of init.d (specifically Trac).
+However, this method has a serious downside: it has no support for dependencies.
+This really bothered me when I used cron to start a Django server, as it would attempt to load before MySQL was running.
+This made cron useless, as after every reboot I would receive an error email saying it couldn’t connect to the MySQL server, and I would have to log in and start the Django server manually.
+Yesterday I got sick of it and decided to hack something together that will work properly.
 So my crontab had the following line:

 @reboot python ./manage.py runfcgi ...options...